 Innovation and networking: How individuals and organizations benefit from networking is also relevant with regard to the analysis of innovation networks and clusters.
-Open questions exist here, for example, with regard to the dynamics of innovation processes, effects across several analysis levels (individual - group - organization - network - cluster) or with regard to the design of cooperation (e.g. the promotion of strong vs. weak relationships).
-Interesting questions here would be, for example, how new cooperation concepts in the case of changed mobility or resilience to external shocks (e.g. disruptive technologies) should be designed.
+Open questions exist here, for example, with regard to the dynamics of innovation processes, effects across several levels of analysis (individual - group - organization - network - cluster) or with regard to the design of the cooperation (e.g., the promotion of strong vs. weak relationships).
+Interesting questions here would, for example, be how new cooperation concepts in the case of changed mobility or resilience to external shocks (e.g., disruptive technologies) should be designed.

 Exemplary chair publication: Lange, K., Sydow, J., Müller-Seitz, G., Windeler, A. (2013): Financing Innovations in Uncertain Networks – Roadmap Gap Filling in the Semiconductor Industry, in: Research Policy, 42(39): 647-661.

 Innovation methods: The generation of innovations and the associated promotion of individual and collective creativity is of central importance for the competitiveness of companies.
 Therefore, a closer examination of innovation methods makes sense for being able to design innovation processes more purposefully.
 Depending on the context, both classical (such as brainstorming or the stage-gate process) and more recent approaches (e.g., design thinking, Lego serious play or nudge management) can be considered.